Chapter 48

 “What was all that [humming “Short People”]?”
 Vicki demanded in the entryway.

-Joss sang sotto voce as she tugged off her slushy boots; Toughie would know if these were worn upstairs, no matter how many times they got wiped on the welcome mat. “(You should’ve seen the gym, it looked like a fancypants outfitting station, so many coats and boots and bags that people brought their dancin’ shoes in.
-You’d’ve thought it was supposed to be a Valentine sock hop, with all those stocking feet changing out of the one and into the other—)”
+Joss sang sotto voce as she tugged off her slushy boots; Toughie would know if these were worn upstairs, no matter how many times they got wiped on the welcome mat. “(You should’ve seen the gym, it looked like an outfitting station, so many boots and bags that people brought their dancin’ shoes in.
+You’d’ve thought it was supposed to be a Valentine sock hop, what with all the stocking feet changing out of the one and into the other—)”

 “Don’t change the subject!”
 Vicki grumped, struggling to remove her own blotched footwear.